ebranlard/viz3Danim/README.md

 # viz3Danim

-Visualize 3D animations in a web gui.
+Visualize 3D animations in a web GUI.
 Input files are `json` files with an undocumented format for now, which may evolve.
 Example files are located in the `examples` folder.

-A live and active version of te web gui is available [here](https://ebranlard.github.io/viz3Danim/)
+A live and active version of the web GUI is available [here](https://ebranlard.github.io/viz3Danim/)

-The live version opening an example file can be accessed [here](https://ebranlard.github.io/viz3Danim/index.html?load=examples/OC4_Jacket.sum.json).
+An example of this same live version with a loaded example file is available [here](https://ebranlard.github.io/viz3Danim/index.html?load=examples/OC4_Jacket.sum.json).

 ## Basic help